 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-“I have 2; There are 3 of us in total We are a small shop.
-A unique business trade is determined around what time of year it is.
-Obviously, around the Fringe Festival, we tend to have a few more people on the shop floor but generally, there is only about 1 person on the shop floor a day.
-There is a lot of work to do, but it comes and goes and determines what day it is and how busy it is.”
+“I have 2; there are 3 of us in total.
+We are a small shop.
+The uniqueness of our business trade depends on the time of year.
+Obviously, around the Fringe Festival, we tend to have a few more people on the shop floor, but generally, there is only about 1 person on the shop floor a day.
+The amount of work required varies based on the day and activity level.

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-What was it that actually got you to start Godiva in the first place?
+What was it that actually made you start Godiva in the first place?
 What was the motive behind it?

-“I worked in Godiva, which used to be a second-hand vintage store just up the road and I actually worked there during university, So I actually took the business on.
-But when I took it on, it was literally just a room with alright vintage clothes—nothing too amazing—and I just bought it on for a minimum amount.
-It was really more of a shell of a shop and I liked the idea and completely changed it to what I have now, which is more vintage; it is about 30 to 40% of the shop and the rest is independent designers.
-We also have the studio within the store as well.”
+“I worked in Godiva, which used to be a second-hand vintage store just up the road, and I actually worked there during university, so I truly took the business on.
+But when I took it on, it was just a room with alright vintage clothes—nothing too amazing—and I bought it for a minimum amount.
+It was more of a shell of a shop, but I liked the idea and completely changed it to what I have now, which is more vintage; about 30 to 40% of the shop is vintage, and the remaining portion is made up of independent designers.
+We have a studio within the store.”

-Did you need any type of experience in retail shop ownership?
+Do you need any experience in retail shop ownership?

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

 “No. (Laughs slightly.)
 That’s why it’s taken me this long!
 I have just taken my time.
-I have learned from my mistakes, I didn’t have any prior training at all; and I have never really even worked in a shop.
-I think you just have to trust your instinct.
-A lot and have to be prepared to make mistakes and work hard.
-But that is the fun of it as well; that’s where a lot of inspiration came from.
+I have learnt from my mistakes; I didn’t have any prior training, and I have never worked in a shop.
+I believe that you must rely on your instincts.
+You must be prepared to make mistakes and put in a lot of effort.
+But that is the fun of it, too; that’s where much inspiration came from.
 I like to make myself proud.
-It has its up and downs, though; the same with everything.”
+It has its ups and downs, though, just like everything else.”

 How did you get the word around and promote your business?